Looking for fun outdoor activities to enjoy with your little adventurers this summer? Why not try a fun, family scavenger hunt?

 - Plants and trees

 - Something beginning with each letter of your child's name

-Organising a nature scavenger hunt is a great idea and our downloadable spotting sheet will make things even easier.
-Simply go for a walk to the nearest park or to the woods (your back garden will also do the job), bring a spotting sheet and a couple of pencils and ask your children to find the animals and the plants listed on the spotting sheet.
+Organising a nature scavenger hunt is a great idea - Simply go for a walk to the nearest park or to the woods (your back garden will also do the job), bring a spotting sheet and a couple of pencils and ask your children to find the animals and the plants listed on the spotting sheet.
 You can even prepare your own spotting sheet depending on the season and the area where your scavenging adventure is taking place.